-Helping your preschooler to gain letter recognition skills does not need to feel like “work!”
+Helping preschoolers to gain letter recognition skills does not need to feel like “work.”

 What Letter Recognition Means

 Learning letter recognition skills involves several different hands-on components.

 Children need to distinguish the shapes of letters from each other (visually recognize them) and be able to point to and state the letter names, as well as the sounds made by each letter.